~Mike Quade 1957 (Cubs manager 2010-2011)

 ~Jose Quintana 1989 (Cubs 2017-present)

 The Cubs acquired Jose in a blockbuster cross-town deal with the White Sox just before the trading deadline.
 Quintana pitched very well down the stretch (7-3 record, 98Ks in 84 innings) and pitched a gem in the NLDS versus the Nationals.
 He was also the tough-luck loser in Game 1 of the NLCS, leaving the game with the lead.
 Unfortunately, in his final start of the playoffs he was ROCKED by the Dodgers in the game that ended the Cubs championship run.
-Jose figures to be a prominent part of the rotation for years to come.
-He better be, because the Cubs gave up their #1 prospect (Eloy Jiminez) to acquire him.
+Jose had an up and down 2018 season.
+He finished the year 13-11 with a 4.03 ERA.